 Give an initial 5 minute ethnography presentation to class.
 Some photos, a description of type of school, kinds of learners, who staff are, etc to the class.
 This is just an introductory step.

-Submit these to this assignment.
+Submit these to this assignment. (due by Week 3) Service-Learning Agreement 5-Minute Ethnography PowerPoint

 Instructions: